YouTube TV: Everything you need to know

 (Image credit: Android Central)

-Like various other streaming platforms, each YouTube TV subscription allows for up to six separate user accounts.
-This allows each viewer in a household to customize suggestions and private DVR libraries within their individual account.
+Like many other streaming platforms, YouTube TV also supports multiple profiles.
+You get support for up to six separate user accounts, each getting personalized recommendations and settings.
+This feature lets each viewer in a household to customize suggestions and private DVR libraries within their individual account.
 Regarding simultaneous streaming, YouTube TV allows users to stream on up to three different devices at the same time.

 Does YouTube TV offer a free trial?

 Yes!
 While the exact amount of time can vary depending on when you sign up, YouTube TV generally offers some kind of free trial throughout the year.
-When I tried to sign up this morning, I was offered five days of the streaming service for free, but there have been times when YouTube TV offers up to 30 days for 100% free.
-You'll just have to check and see which trial is being offered when you're interested in trying the service.
-Signing up for the free trial will give you access to all YouTube TV channels and the service's unlimited DVR space for a limited time.
+Currently, you can try out the YouTube TV and the Sports plans for ten days without paying anything, but you'll still have to check and see which trial is being offered when you're interested in trying out the service.
+Signing up for the free trial gives you access to all YouTube TV channels and the service's unlimited DVR space for a limited time.

-Once the free trial expires, you'll automatically be charged $50.99 per month for three months, then $72.99 per month for as long as you keep your subscription.
-There are no hidden fees or contracts associated with your membership, so you can cancel at any time.
+Once the free trial expires, you'll automatically be charged $67.99 per month for three months, then $82.99 per month for as long as you keep your subscription, in case you go for the main YouTube TV plan.
+Similarly, you can try out the Sports plan for $54.99 per month for the first twelve months and then pay $64.99 per month to continue the plan.
+There are no hidden fees or any contracts associated with your membership, so you can cancel the service at any time.

 Sign up for YouTube TV and you'll get instant access to all of your favorite shows and movies across 100 live channels, with no contract or hidden fees whatsoever.
 You can record content to watch later and even add premium channels and other add-ons for additional monthly fees.
 There's even a free trial available if you aren't ready to commit, so there's really never been a better time to ditch your cable provider.